 Proton Mail is a great web email service.
 If you've landed here, you probably already agree with that.
 However, one major missing feature is SMTP/IMAP access to your mailboxes.
-They offer a "local" bridge application which will communicate with their backend and then provide a local SMTP/IMAP service listening on some seemingly arbitrary ports.
+They offer a "local" bridge application which is designed to run in a desktop environment and enable you to use Outlook or Thunderbird, etc. on that same local desktkop computer.
+However, if you'd like to run the bridge on a server and enable SMTP/IMAP access for your Android/iOS devices, that's a whole different story.

 Challenges

-So there are a few challenges here that we've got to overcome:
+There are a few challenges here that we've got to overcome to enable using the proton-bridge

-- Application by default requires a GUI to login, run as a service, etc.
+- Application by default requires a GUI Desktop environment to run

 - Application listens only on localhost (